Tootooroo/Companion/README.md

 If either service needs authentication, the browser remains visible.

-When both services are connected, the managed browser minimizes automatically.
+When both services are connected, the managed browser minimizes automatically on first launch.

 ## MTV Paperwork window